MLXIO

 Example Workflow

-3. SOAR automatically isolates affected endpoints and notifies the incident response team.
+3. SOAR isolates the endpoint, disables the suspicious session, and notifies the incident response team.

 Use Case 5: Cloud Security Monitoring